The RMI Python Project Template¶

 pixi run patio

-To run the economic model:
+To run the economic model with <model-run-datestr> replaced with the run’s

-pixi run patio-econ < model-run-datestr >
+pixi run patio-econ <model-run-datestr>